-2.63 The Sector-based Work Academy Programme (SWAP) is designed to help Job Centre Plus claimants build confidence to improve their job prospects and

-- 2.64 A SWAP can last up to 6 weeks and has 3 main components:

-- Pre-employment training

-- Work experience placement

-- A guaranteed job interview

-- 2.65 GMCA will only fund the pre-employment training element through AEB.
+- 2.71 The Sector-based Work Academy Programme (SWAP) is designed to help Job Centre Plus claimants build confidence to improve their job prospects and enhance their CV, whilst helping employers in sectors with current local vacancies to fill them. - 2.72 A SWAP can last up to 6 weeks and has 3 main components: - Pre-employment training - Work experience placement - A guaranteed job interview - 2.73 GMCA will only fund the pre-employment training element through AEB.
 This can be accredited or bespoke non-accredited training to match employer needs.

-Jobcentre Plus fund the other components.

-- 2.66 You are required to keep a copy of the claimant's SWAP referral notification issued by Job Centre Plus in the resident's learner file to claim funding for claimants referred to SWAP pre-employment training.

-- 2.67 Only residents referred by Job Centre Plus are eligible for funding on designated SWAP pre-employment training.

-- 2.68 GMCA is working closely with the DWP in Greater Manchester to ensure the delivery of SWAPs is meeting the correct requirements and need.
-To meet GMCA compliance requirements, providers must be able to evidence the following for the programme to be designated a SWAP:

-- Employer identified, or

-- Multiple employers identified in the same sector, and

-- Vacancies identified, and

-- Referral notice from Job Centre Plus.
+Jobcentre Plus fund the other components. - 2.74 You are required to keep a copy of the claimant's SWAP referral notification issued by Job Centre Plus in the resident's learner file to claim funding for claimants referred to SWAP pre-employment training. - 2.75 Only residents referred by Job Centre Plus are eligible for funding on designated SWAP pre-employment training. - 2.76 GMCA is working closely with the DWP in Greater Manchester to ensure the delivery of SWAPs is meeting the correct requirements and need.
+To meet GMCA compliance requirements, providers must be able to evidence the following for the programme to be designated a SWAP: - Employer identified, or - Multiple employers identified in the same sector, and - Vacancies identified, and - Referral notice from Job Centre Plus.

-Any SWAP model of delivery that does not meet the above requirements must not be coded as a SWAP in the ILR.

-2.69 Use DAM code 13 and complete the Benefit Status Indicator (BSI) to identify the claimant is in receipt of Jobseeker's Allowance (BSI 1), Universal Credit (BSI 4) or Employment and Support Allowance (BSI 5) to claim funding for learners who meet these requirements.
+- Any SWAP model of delivery that does not meet the above requirements must not be coded as a SWAP in the ILR. - 2.77 Use DAM code 13 and complete the Benefit Status Indicator (BSI) to identify the claimant is in receipt of Jobseeker's Allowance (BSI 1), Universal Credit (BSI 4) or Employment and Support Allowance (BSI 5) to claim funding for learners who meet these requirements.